Ahtesham18112011/RISCV_Implementation/README.md

                           make build

+This will build the required json,asc,timings etc. files

 4. Make sure you have connected the [VSDSquadronFM](https://www.vlsisystemdesign.com/vsdsquadronfm/) board to the virtual machine.
 Click on the devices button on the top left corner and select FTDI.
-Ans check it by typing:
+And check it by typing:

                         lsusb

-5. Then type:
+5. Then type this after `make build`:

                         sudo make flash

+This will implement the files in the FPGA chip.

 ## Check the output